The silent killer increases your risk of stroke and dementia. Here's how to control it

 "If you catch it early, and treat it early, you can end up with many more years of healthy life expectancy," Cohen says, pointing to a reduced risk of heart attacks, strokes, kidney damage and dementia.

-The new guidelines point to decades old advice about the benefits of a low-sodium diet, which can be challenging to follow, given more than half the calories consumed in the U.S. come from ultra-processed foods, which tend to be high in salt.
+The new guidelines point to decades-old advice about the benefits of a low-sodium diet, which can be challenging to follow, given that more than half the calories consumed in the U.S. come from ultra-processed foods, which tend to be high in salt.

-For people who hit the risky range of a systolic blood pressure of 140 or higher, which is considered stage 2 hypertension, evidence shows starting on high blood pressure medications is beneficial.
+For people who hit the risky range of a systolic blood pressure of 140 or higher, which is considered Stage 2 hypertension, evidence shows that starting on high blood pressure medications is beneficial.

-Jones says even when people are aware they have hypertension, more than half don't manage to lower it to the normal range, which is 120 /80 mm Hg or lower.
-Some of the challenges include side effects of the medications and individual differences in how well the medication works, as well an unwillingness to take medicines among some people.
-In addition, some people struggle the everyday hurdles of making lifestyle changes.
-Jones points out that healthcare providers also use a risk calculator to estimate a person's individual risk of heart disease, as part of a treatment plan.
+Jones says even when people are aware they have hypertension, more than half don't manage to lower it to the normal range, which is 120/80 mm Hg or lower.
+Some of the challenges include side effects of the medications and individual differences in how well the medication works, as well as an unwillingness to take medicines among some people.
+In addition, some people struggle with the everyday hurdles of making lifestyle changes.
+Jones points out that health care providers also use a risk calculator to estimate a person's individual risk of heart disease as part of a treatment plan.

 When George Solomon was told about the risks of high blood pressure he was hesitant to take medications.
 "I felt fine," he says.
 Then, at age 63, he had a stroke.